 The Kelburn Garden Party is an unique, independent, magical music and arts festival – an annual explosion of colour, creativity and culture in a spectacular setting on Scotland’s West Coast – the grounds and glen around a 13th century painted castle, established in 2009 and with a dedicated following.
 The festival is renowned for featuring a high quality and diverse range of musical styles that sits alongside a feast of creative happenings and fun attractions embedded around the site, from interactive art installations, living theatre, pop-up parties to glen walks, waterfall plunge pools, poetry, workshops, cabaret and downright surreal happenings.
+Kelburn is family-friendly and is well loved by all kids who visit as a fairytale playground.
 Under the madcap vision and leadership of director Dave Boyle, the festival is created each year by the dedicated efforts of the organisers, crew, volunteers, performers and of course you, our friendly campers and dancers.
 Below you can find out what need to know about a trip to the fairytale lands of the Kelburn Garden Party.

 Kelburn is without a doubt the most colourful event in Scotland’s festival calendar.

 A distinctly magical atmosphere.

 A jewel in Scotland’s festival crown.